2026 Black-Eyed Susan Stakes horses, odds, predictions, posts: Picks from proven horse racing expert

 Gene Menez reveals his 2026 Black-Eyed Susan Stakes best bets for the Friday, May 15, race for 3-year-old fillies

 A red-hot filly in Jumping the Gun is the 3-1 favorite for Friday's 10-horse field 2026 Black-Eyed Susan Stakes at Laurel Park in Maryland.
 A 3-year-old daughter of Gun Runner, Jumping the Gun has three wins, two seconds and one third in six career starts.
 But she finished second in her only career graded stakes start.
-Post time for the Grade 2 race is set for 6:14 p.m.
-ET.
+Post time for the Grade-2 race is set for 6:14 p.m.
+ET, with the forecast calling for a temperature right around 70 degrees.

 Braken Poppa (7-2), My Miss Mo (7-2), A.P.'s Girl (5-1) and Holly's Holiday (6-1) round out the top five on the 2026 Black-Eyed Susan Stakes odds board.
 Majestic Lucia is at 12-1, while Ivy Girl and Haute Diva are both at 15-1.
 Before making any 2026 Black-Eyed Susan Stakes picks, be sure to see the 2026 Black-Eyed Susan Stakes predictions and best bets from SportsLine's elite horse racing expert Gene Menez.